-We offer a variety of services for routine dog and cat care including spay and neuter, vaccinations, deworming & flea prevention.
+We offer a variety of services for routine dog and cat care including spay and neuter, vaccinations, deworming, flea & tick prevention, nail trimming and ear cleaning.
 We are not a replacement for veterinary care that your dog or cat needs on a regular basis or in the event of illness or injury.

 Outpatient Pet Clinic

 The clinic is available to anyone with a pet.
 Our veterinary technicians see clients on scheduled clinic days at our facility - Monday, Wednesday, and Friday.
 An appointment is required.
 The annual membership fee of $30.00 entitles your pet to unlimited office visits during the year by appointment.
 Application and fee schedule

 Spay and Neuter

 Price includes an E-collar for your pets health and safety after surgery.* Feline Combo Test is required prior to Spay or Neuter

 - Heartworm Test